 Cores: 6 | Threads: 12 | Base clock: 3.6GHz | Boost clock: 4.32GHz | L3 cache: 16MB | TDP: 95W

-If you’re looking for one of the best processors for content creation, but are on a budget, look no further than the AMD Ryzen 5 2600X.
-With 6 cores and 12 threads and a base clock of 3.6GHz, you’re getting way better performance than the pricier Intel Core i5-8600K – with a gorgeous RGB CPU cooler included.
-Sure, the gaming performance over the blue team is marginal at best, but when you start multi-tasking – and who doesn’t always have 100 chrome tabs open – the value starts to show itself.
+If you’re looking to purchase one of the best processors for content creation, but are on a tight budget, then the AMD Ryzen 5 2600X might just be an ideal choice.
+With 6 cores, 12 threads and a base clock of 3.6GHz, you’re getting a much better performance than the pricier Intel Core i5-8600K.
+And, you get a gorgeous RGB CPU cooler included as well.
+Yes, the gaming performance over the blue team is marginal at best, but when you start multi-tasking – and who doesn’t always end up with 100 chrome tabs open by lunchtime – that value starts to show itself.

 Read the full review: AMD Ryzen 5 2600X

 Best Entry Level CPU: AMD Ryzen 3 2200G

 Cores: 4 | Threads: 4 | Base clock: 3.5GHz | Boost clock: 3.7GHz | L3 cache: 4MB | TDP: 65W

 Putting together a gaming PC while on the tightest budget?
 Well, the AMD Ryzen 3 2200G might just be your new best friend.
 While it doesn’t inherit the hyperthreading capability of its predecessor, the Ryzen 3 1200, the introduction of integrated graphics makes this APU one of the cheapest ways to experience casual PC gaming, a good enough reason to give this a spot in our best processors list.
 Impressively, we were even able to play Overwatch at 4K Ultra-HD resolution at ‘Epic’ settings.

 Read the full review: AMD Ryzen 3 2200G